-Horizon Offsite Steel Frame infill panels can be designed for buildings in two ways:
+Metal Frame Construction structural steel frame infill panels can be designed for building in two ways:

-- 1 Made to Measure: A Horizon Offsite site manager takes actual site measurements of the existing structural frame and design panels to suit. - 2 Designed Off Drawings: Horizon Offsite design panels from the construction drawings with a built-in allowance for site tolerance.
+- 1. Made to Measure: Metal Frame Construction Site Manager takes actual site measurements of the existing structural frame and design panels to suit. - 2.
+Designed Off Drawings: Metal Frame Construction design panels from the construction drawings with a built-in allowance for site tolerance.

-The Horizon Offsite infill panels are installed on a clean structural slab which has a level tolerance of ±5mm.
-Horizon Offsite approved installers install the panels.
+The Metal Frame Construction structural steel frame infill panels are installed on a clean structural slab which has a level tolerance of $\pm 5$ mm.
+Metal Frame Construction Ltd approved installers install the panels.

-For infill panels the bottom track of the Horizon Offsite infill panel is secured to the slab with suitable fixings at the specified locations identified on the Horizon Offsite drawings.
+For infill panels the bottom track of the structural infill panel is secured to the slab with holding down bolts at the specified locations identified on the Metal Frame Construction drawings.
 For infill panels, brackets with a deflection allowance will allow the studs to face fix to the superstructure in question.

-Horizon Offsite infill panels are designed to resist lateral loads only to the required deflection limit depending on the façade finish.
-It is critical that no permanent or variable loading from the superstructure is transferred into the infill sections.
-Infill panels can be designed and detailed to transfer horizontal loads, satisfactorily into the primary structure, while incorporating a soft top joint which will allow vertical deflection of the primary structure to occur but will not transfer vertical load into the panel.
+Metal Frame Construction infill panels are designed to resist lateral loads only to the required deflection limit depending on the façade finish.
+It is critical that no permanent or variable loading from the superstructure is transferred into the infill panels.
+Infill panels can be designed and detail to transfer horizontal loads, satisfactorily into the primary structure, while incorporating a soft joint which will allow vertical deflection of the primary structure to occur but will not transfer vertical load into the infill panels.